The essential guide to buying property in Ireland as a foreigner, including property prices, where to buy, mortgages, fees and more.

 The DDT doesn’t however cover the kind of comprehensive building survey that we have here in the UK.
 You’ll need to commission and pay for a full structural survey yourself if you have any concerns.

-If you’re ready to jump into the property market, the following steps can help give you a rough idea of where to get started¹⁰:
+If you’re ready to jump into the property market, the following steps can help give you a rough idea of where to get started:

-- Carefully review the diagnostic report (Dossier de Diagnostic Technique or DDT).
+- Carefully review the property’s diagnostic report (Dossier de Diagnostic Technique or DDT)

-- Sign a compromis de vente - a preliminary agreement which locks both parties into the sale.
+- Sign a preliminary agreement (compromis de vente) which locks both parties into the sale.

-- Pay a deposit - this is usually 10% of the total purchase price¹⁰.
+- Pay a deposit - this is usually around 5-10% of the total purchase price¹¹

 - Engage a notaire (lawyer) to perform the property searches, including the land registry, ownership rights, boundaries, and rights of way.

-- Sign an acte de vente, the deed of sale contract at the notaire’s office.
+- Sign the deed of sale contract (acte de vente) at the notaire’s office.

 The good news is, there really aren’t any restrictions for expats hoping to buy property in France - mortgages included.
 While the exact rules and taxes around getting a mortgage may vary slightly for foreigners, all in all the process is the same as for residents.

 In fact, because foreigners buying French property are so common, most national and international banks cater to the service.
-The only real restriction you may face is the amount you can borrow, as some lenders will only lend up to 50% of the property’s value to non-EU citizens¹¹.
+The only real restriction you may face is the amount you can borrow, as some lenders will only lend up to 50%-75% of the property’s value to non-EU citizens.¹²